-The Colorado and Wyoming donor registries are confidential databases of all the people who signed up to be eye, organ, and tissue donors.
-In Colorado, 69% of the adult population that has a driver's license or ID is registered to be a donor.
-In Wyoming, nearly 63% are registered.
-These are the first and third highest registry rates in the nation, respectively.
+The Colorado and Wyoming donor registries are confidential databases of the people in those states who signed up to be eye, organ, and tissue donors.
+In Colorado, about 70% of the adult population that has a driver's license or ID is registered to be a donor.
+In Wyoming, nearly 60% are registered.
+These are some of the highest registry rates in the nation.

 The Uniform Anatomical Gift Act (UAGA), which established the registry and guides the donation process, was passed by the Colorado legislature in 1998.
-The UAGA has been updated many times, with the last revision in 2017.
+The UAGA in Colorado has been updated many times, with the last revision in 2017.
+Wyoming adopted the UAGA several years after Colorado.
 Registering on the donor registry is legal consent under the law, and if the donor did not remove their registration prior to death, the law bars anyone from reversing the donor's decision to donate after death.
 When a potential donor is not registered, his or her legal next-of-kin makes the decision on their behalf.
-Note that the UAGA specifies a list of who is the next-of-kin that may give authorization.
+Note the UAGA specifies a list of who is the next-of-kin that may give authorization.

-Anyone can sign up to be a donor in the state's donor registry regardless of age, health, or lifestyle.
+Anyone can sign up to be a donor in their state's donor registry regardless of age, health, or lifestyle.
 Even people with chronic medical conditions and infectious diseases may be able to donate.

-Donors are initially screened via a phone call from the hospital.
+Donors are initially screened during the referral call.
 Hospitals have a federal mandate to report all deaths for donation eligibility determination.
 The eye bank will also look at the patient's medical records for anything that might rule out the donor.
-Once the eligibility and authorization for donation are complete, our staff will coordinate with other recovery agencies and, if necessary, the coroner prior to recovery.
+Once eligibility is determined, registry verified or authorization for donation is obtained, our staff will coordinate with other recovery agencies and, if necessary, the coroner prior to recovery.

-Once the recovered eye tissue is at the eye bank, our quality control coordinators look at it under a slit-lamp microscope to evaluate its condition.
+Once the recovered eye tissue is at the eye bank, we look at it under a slit-lamp microscope to evaluate its condition.
 This is the same instrument your ophthalmologist uses to examine your cornea during an eye exam.
 This microscope allows us to look at the various layers of the cornea for any abnormalities.
 Because the cornea is transparent, most abnormalities cannot be seen with the naked eye.

 The next step uses another specialized microscope: a specular microscope.
 This analysis looks more closely at the endothelial cells on the back of the cornea.
 It allows us to count the cells and to assess the general health of the endothelial layer.

-Finally, several blood tests will be performed on the donor's blood to ensure the absence of a variety of transmissible diseases.
-These tests are mandated by the Food and Drug Administration.
+Finally, several tests will be performed on the donor's blood to ensure the absence of a variety of transmissible diseases.
+These tests are mandated by the Food and Drug Administration (FDA).
 Sometimes, coroners will be asked to share blood samples with the eye bank so this critical step can be completed.

-A diseased or damaged cornea is removed from the recipient using a trephine, an instrument much like a cookie-cutter.
+A diseased or damaged cornea is removed from the recipient using a trephine, a circular cutting instrument.

 A similarly sized graft from the donor cornea is made in the same manner and then placed into the recipient's eye.
 The diameter of the graft is determined by the eye bank during the microscopic examination of the donor's cornea.
 The graft is put into place by hand using microfilament sutures.